Mississippi escaped inmate wanted for murder barricaded inside Chicago restaurant: US Marshals

 Joshua Zimmerman is wanted for murder and armed robbery.
 He escaped from the DeSoto County Circuit Court Building on June 14.

-Zimmerman is now barricaded at Seafood Junction, located at 2325 West Madison Street, the U.S. Marshals Service confirmed just before 8 p.m.
+Zimmerman is now barricaded at Seafood Junction, located at 2325 West Madison Street, surrounded by the Chicago SWAT team, the U.S. Marshals Service confirmed just before 8 p.m.

+Authorities said Zimmerman is alone in the restaurant, and there are no innocent civilians at risk.

 The U.S. Marshals Service is offering a reward up to $10,000 for Zimmerman's capture.